 Meet the Staff

-Bella earned her M.A. in Linguistics from the University of North Dakota.
+Bella's academic background is in foreign language education and linguistics.
 She has been with the center since 2005.
 Prior to ELS, she taught as a college lecturer/professor in the fields of ESL, linguistics and English.
 She also worked as an administrator and Russian translator in international development agencies.
 She loves Grand Forks for its kind people and convenient living.

-Jill has been teaching English in a range of settings for 12 years.
+Jill has been teaching in a range of settings for 14 years.
 She taught English as a Peace Corps volunteer in Russia.
 Jill also taught English to refugee and immigrant high school students and adults in Minneapolis and St. Paul.
-She has been teaching at ELS Grand Forks since 2008.
-Jill holds a BA in Sociology/Anthropology and Spanish from Cornell College, Mount Vernon, Iowa.
-She is completing her Master of Education in ELL Education at the University of North Dakota in Grand Forks.
+She started working at ELS Grand Forks in 2008.
+Jill loves all of the outdoor activities in Grand Forks.
+The Grand Forks Greenway is more than twice the size of New York City’s Central Park with more than 20 miles of biking paths, city parks, boating and fishing areas, and campgrounds, and it is one of her favorite places in Grand Forks.

 Silas has studied English at Midland College and the University of North Dakota.
 He has taught writing at the University of North Dakota and ESL in Grand Forks for several years.